MaoKo/FGFX/README.md

 	.
 Optimizing FOLLOW set
 	.
 Handle if file already exist
 	.
 Allow forward reference in FGFL
 	.
+No output in FGFL when the file is empty
+	.
 Allow optional elements in FGFP with [ ... ]
 	.
 Allow list elements in FGFP with { ... }
 	.
+Allow several alias for the same terminal
+	.
+Improve the algorithm for constructing the LALR parsing table .
 Learn MarkDown :)